 That could mean highlighting important passages and putting bookmarks on critical pages.

-Without the prep work, you may lose hours wading through notes, books and hundreds of pages on Google.
+Without the prep work, you may lose hours wading through notes and books.

 Have a full and in-the-detail understanding of the syllabus that supports your existing, work-based reasoning.